Zetaniis/PDF2SpeechCL/README.md

 - choose audio generator and voice
 - choose audio file format
 - modify bitrate of an audio file
-- support for english language only, you can try to run other languages with pytts
+- english language supported, partial support for other languages (if file extraction will run successfully eg. extracted text will be readable, appropriate voice generator should work properly)

 #### Supported input files:
 - PDF